Billy Schmidt: St Kilda (VFL)

+Warracknabeal Football Club (WFL)

-Schmidt became closely aligned with Warracknabeal.
+Schmidt became closely aligned with the Warracknabeal Football Club in the Wimmera Football League.
 He was first lured to the town mid-season in 1919 with an offer to coach for the rest of the year.
 He was still coaching Warracknabeal during the week when he returned to play for St. Kilda in the 1920 season.

 He again crossed back to Richmond in 1921 but he realised he was getting too old for the VFL standard required and he returned to Warracknabeal.

 Cleared from Richmond he help Warracknabeal to the premiership.
 Locals considered him responsible for raising the level of play across the Wimmera.
 He led the town to three premierships between 1921 and 1930.

+North Gambier (SEFA)

-In 1932 he took up an offer to coach North Gambier after they had a poor start to the season.
+In 1932 he took up an offer to serve as the non-playing coach of the North Gambier Football Club, in the South-Eastern Football Association, after it had a poor start to the season.
 He got the team to lift to finish third for the year.

+Richmond (VFL)

 He then coached Richmond for one season, 1933, where they lost the Grand Final to South Melbourne.
-The following year Richmond appointed their club captain, Percy Bentley as playing coach to ward off outside clubs offers.
+The following year Richmond appointed their club captain, Percy Bentley, as playing coach to ward off outside clubs offers.

+Minyip (WFL)

-Schmidt returned to the Wimmera where he had set up a business.
+Schmidt returned to the Wimmera, where he had set up a business.
 He coached Minyip in 1934, and they won the Mid Wimmera FL premiership.
-The Wimmera FL had split in 1932 and the larger clubs were playing in a Ballarat base competition.
+The Wimmera FL had split in 1932, and the larger clubs were playing in a Ballarat base competition.
 In 1939, he was re-appointed coach of Minyip Football Club.

+Death

+He died at Malvern, Victoria, on 23 October 1975.